Asmara Brewery: Overview

 The Asmara Brewery plant covers an area of 100,000 square metres, 25,000 of which are covered by modern and functional buildings.
 The industrial activity includes the distillery, the liquor factory, the brewery, and the glass factory.

 Distillery

 The distillery consists of a modern installation for the production of alcohol from musts of dense wines, as this activity was installed for the industrial exploitation of the fruit of the doum palm.
 The distillery installation has a daily production capability of 24 hectolitres of denatured alcohol exceeding 96o.

 Liquor factory

-Liquor production has been mainly directed toward Ethiopian consumers, and the Melotti Liquor Factory markets several kinds of liquors particularly appreciated by the clientele.
 Production capability is about 50,000 bottles monthly.
 The most popular liquors are anise, cognac, fernet, gin, and zibib.

 Brewery

-Born during the war period in order to satisfy contingent necessities, initially under the direction of Luigi Melotti, and later his widow Emma Santini Melotti, the beer industry has constantly directed its efforts to satisfy market demands, both concerning the product's quality as well as the price.
-This requires the company to continuously update its facilities.
-Its beer is appreciated throughout the country, and even abroad where only currency difficulties limit its already flourishing exports.
-The annual production capability is about 500,000 hectolitres of beer.
+The brewery exports canned beer.
+The annual production capability exceeds 100,000,000 bottles a year.

 Glass factory

 The glass factory started its own production in January 1960 with new facilities built in 1959, allowing for production which extends from the 90 gr bottle to the 1000 gr bottle and to a vast range of glasses, which meet demand in all local markets.